-- Estimated population growth of up to 8.98% to 2028. - Estimated growth in household spaces of 17% to 2026; in particular a rise in single households. - Cater for the needs of an ageing population - A reduction in the working age population - Regenerate Brownfield (previously developed) land. - Support the growth and diversification of the local economy. - Improve access to employment opportunities. - Reduce worklessness and deprivation. - Regenerate housing in the inner urban areas - Improve the thermal efficiency of homes to help reduce levels of fuel poverty. - Improve the health of children and young people. - Increase levels of educational attainment and skills within the workforce. - Address issues relating to community cohesion. - Improve transport linkages, both within and outside the borough. - Improve the electronic communications network, notably broadband. - Protect our valuable natural and built heritage.
+- Estimated population growth of 9.5% up to 2030, revised down to 4.2% in May 2014. - Estimated growth in household spaces of 14.4% to 2030; in particular a rise in single-person households.
+(Likely to be revised downwards in late 2014, to take account of new population projections). - An 'ageing' population profile - A reduction in the working age population - Facilitate the regeneration of previously developed (Brownfield) land. - Support the growth and diversification of the local economy. - Improve access to new employment opportunities. - Reduce worklessness and deprivation. - Regenerate housing in the inner urban areas - Improve the thermal efficiency of homes to help reduce levels of fuel poverty. - Improve the health of children and young people. - Increase levels of educational attainment and skills within the workforce. - Address issues relating to community cohesion. - Improve transport linkages, both within and outside the borough. - Improve the electronic communications network, notably broadband. - Protect our valuable natural and built heritage.